stackitcloud/terraform-provider-stackit/docs/data-sources/ske_cluster.md

 ### Read-Only

-- `allow_privileged_containers` (Boolean, Deprecated) DEPRECATED as of Kubernetes 1.25+
- Flag to specify if privileged mode for containers is enabled or not.
-This should be used with care since it also disables a couple of other features like the use of some volume type (e.g. PVCs).
 - `egress_address_ranges` (List of String) The outgoing network ranges (in CIDR notation) of traffic originating from workload on the cluster.
 - `extensions` (Attributes) A single extensions block as defined below (see [below for nested schema](#nestedatt--extensions))
 - `hibernations` (Attributes List) One or more hibernation block as defined below. (see [below for nested schema](#nestedatt--hibernations))
 - `id` (String) Terraform's internal data source.
 ID.
 It is structured as "`project_id`,`name`".
-- `kubernetes_version` (String, Deprecated) Kubernetes version.
-This field is deprecated, use `kubernetes_version_used` instead
 - `kubernetes_version_min` (String) The minimum Kubernetes version, this field is always nil.
 SKE automatically updates the cluster Kubernetes version if you have set `maintenance.enable_kubernetes_version_updates` to true or if there is a mandatory update, as described in [Updates for Kubernetes versions and Operating System versions in SKE](https://docs.stackit.cloud/stackit/en/version-updates-in-ske-10125631.html).
 To get the current kubernetes version being used for your cluster, use the `kubernetes_version_used` field.
 - `kubernetes_version_used` (String) Full Kubernetes version used.
 For example, if `1.22` was selected, this value may result to `1.22.15`
 - `maintenance` (Attributes) A single maintenance block as defined below (see [below for nested schema](#nestedatt--maintenance))